What We Do

 Management and Conservation

-Refuges use a wide range of land management tools based on the best science available.
+National Wildlife Refuges use a wide range of land management tools based on the best science available.
 Some refuges use prescribed fires to mimic natural fires that would have cleared old vegetation from the land helping native plants regenerate and local wildlife to thrive.
-Other refuges contain Wilderness areas where land is largely managed in passively.
+Other refuges contain Wilderness areas where land is largely managed passively and exclude modern technologies.
 The management tools used are aimed at ensuring a balanced conservation approach where both wildlife and people will benefit.
-At this field station our conservation toolbox primarily consists of grazing.

 Law Enforcement